History and exam

 impaired cognitive function

-impaired awareness of hypoglycemia
+impaired awareness of hypoglycaemia

 first trimester of pregnancy

-Hypoglycemia due to gestational diabetes is not covered in this topic.
+Hypoglycaemia due to gestational diabetes is not covered in this topic.

 failure to thrive in children

-Decreases glycogen stores, which leads to hypoglycemia.[56]
+Decreases glycogen stores, which leads to hypoglycaemia.[58]

 poor oral intake